|Explore The Belize Rainforest and Jungle|

 Monkey River Howler Tour

 You will never forget a trip to Monkey River.
-Your trip begins dockside from Chabil Mar Villas, where your guide picks you up by boat, for your adventure.
+Your trip begins dockside from Chabil Mar Resort, where your guide picks you up by boat, for your adventure.
 Prepare to weave your way through the mangroves, where it's not uncommon to see a peaceful manatee lumbering by.
-Continuing down the coastline you will reach the mouth of the river at the Village of Monkey River.
-From there you will travel upstream through the Belizean rainforest.
-Along the way you may witness exotic bird life, crocodiles and howler monkeys feeding in the shoreline trees of the tropical jungle paradise.
+Continue along the coastline where you will reach the mouth of the river at the Village of Monkey River.
+From there you will travel upstream through the Belize rainforest.
+Along the way you may witness exotic bird life, crocodiles and howler monkeys feeding in the shoreline trees of this tropical jungle paradise.
 You will then take a jungle hike and see amazing plant and animal life as you search for troops of exotic howler monkeys.
-Back at Monkey River Town, you'll enjoy a traditional Belizean lunch and a walkabout in the idyllic Belizean village.
-Then it's back onboard your skiff for the return trip back up the coast and through the mangroves to Chabil Mar Villas Resort.
+Back at Monkey River Town, you'll enjoy a traditional Belizean lunch and an optional walkabout in the idyllic Belizean village.
+Then it's back onboard your skiff for the return trip back up the coast and through the mangroves to Chabil Mar Resort.

 Cave & River Tubing in Belize